Dental Crowns & Dental Bridges in Hammersmith, West London

 Can I get cavities under a crown or bridge?

-Yes, the natural tooth structure beneath a crown or the abutment teeth supporting a bridge remain susceptible to decay, especially near the gumline where the crown or bridge meets the tooth.
+Yes, the natural tooth structure beneath a crown or the abutment teeth supporting your West London dental bridge remain susceptible to decay, especially near the gumline where the crown or bridge meets the tooth.
 Plaque accumulation in these areas can lead to cavities if proper oral hygiene is not maintained.
 Regular brushing, flossing, and dental check-ups are essential to monitor and maintain the health of the underlying teeth and surrounding gum tissue.

 What is the typical lifespan of dental crowns and bridges, and can they be replaced?

-The longevity of dental crowns and bridges varies based on the materials used, oral hygiene practices, and individual habits like teeth grinding.
+The longevity of dental bridges and dental crowns in Hammersmith varies based on the materials used, oral hygiene practices, and individual habits like teeth grinding.
 On average, these restorations can last between 5 to 15 years.
 Over time, they may require replacement due to wear, damage, or changes in the fit caused by gum recession or other factors.
-Regular dental visits allow your dentist to assess the condition of your crowns and bridges and determine when replacements are necessary to maintain optimal oral health.
+Regular dental visits enable your dentist to assess the condition of your crowns and bridges, determining when replacements are necessary to maintain optimal oral health.

 How should I care for my dental crowns and bridges to ensure longevity?

 Maintaining dental crowns and bridges involves diligent oral hygiene practices.
 Brush your teeth at least twice a day with fluoride toothpaste and floss daily, paying special attention to the areas around the crowns and bridges to prevent plaque buildup.
 Gum disease and decay risks can be considerably decreased by using an antibacterial mouthwash.
-Avoid using your teeth to open packages or chewing hard items like ice as these activities might harm dental restorations.
+Avoid using your teeth to open packages or chewing hard items, such as ice, as these activities may harm dental restorations.
 Regular dental check-ups and professional cleanings are crucial to monitor the health of your restorations and address any issues promptly.

 Are there any dietary restrictions after receiving a crown or bridge?